 'tracking_url': 'https://api.uber.com/v1/sandbox/map'}

-Again, I’ve shortened a few attributes as we’ve just specified these above.
-We have succesfully scheduled a delivery.
+Again, I’ve shortened a few attributes as we’ve already specified these before.
+We have successfully scheduled a delivery.
 Step 3 is complete.

 What did we just schedule?